Qlik-PE/DbLoadgen/README.md

   --dataset-dir DATASET_DIRECTORY
                          The directory where the source dataset(s) are stored --workload-config DATASET
                          The name of the runtime workload configuration yaml file to use.
 This should be located in the DATA_DIRECTORY.
   --connection-list CONNECTION_LIST
                          The name of yaml file that contains a list of database connections that have been defiled.
 This should be located in the DATA_DIRECTORY.
   --connection-name CONNECTION_NAME
                          The name of the connection from the connection yaml to use.
-  --user USER_NAME       The database user name.
+  --user USER_NAME       The database username.
   --password PASSWORD    The password for the database user --url JDBC_URL         The database JDBC connection URL.
   --jdbc-driver JDBC_DRIVER